lymperis-e/markdown-cv/index.md

 - BSc.
 Geology, orientation: Applied Geology (8.64 / 10.0)

-Involved, as a senior student, in the research group of the Engineering Geology laboratory for 2  years, working on remote sensing & geoinformatics techniques for geological engineering  applications, resulting in 2 publications.
+Involved, as a senior student, in the research group of the Engineering Geology laboratory for 2  years, working on remote sensing & geoinformatics applications to engineering geology.
+This work culminated in 3 publications, including an oral presentation at the Geological Society of Greece's international conference.
 Research and technical skills required and developed at the  time include:

 - Computer programming
 - Field data collection using standard geological techniques as well as UAV acquisitions.  - Data preparation, evaluation, processing and interpreptation.
 - UAV data acquisition & Point Cloud manipulation for geotechnical objectives
 - Scientific writing & publication

-Thesis (10.0 / 10.0 ): _Study of Rockfall & Engineering Geological Assessment of the Site in Plomari, Lesvos,  aided by U.A.V. and Computational Methods_
+Thesis (10.0 / 10.0 ): Study of Rockfall & Engineering Geological Assessment of the Site in Plomari, Lesvos,  aided by U.A.V. and Computational Methods.
+[Full PDF](https://www.elymperis.com/lymperis_bsc_thesis.pdf)

 `2013-2015`
 __Pefka General High School__

-`2013 – 2015`
+`2003 – 2013`
 __Delasalle College__